ForeverAndEverTeam/fae-mod/README.md

 ## REPORTING BUGS
 Please report bugs on our [issues](https://github.com/ForeverAndEverTeam/fae-mod/issues) page.
+Please do not raise issues about the current version, as we are in the middle of a re-write of the mod.
+Issues related to the current version, will be ignored, and closed by default.

 # ABOUT THE MOD
 In "Forever & Ever", you can become closer to Sayori than ever before!